Air fryer maple candied bacon is insanely good! With a brown sugar maple syrup glaze gives this salty and sweet pork dish is addicting.

 Candied Bacon in Air Fryer

 Serve as a breakfast side dish with egg bites or French toast.
+This is of course using defrosted or fresh but we recently figured out how to make frozen bacon in air fryer too.
 Now jump to recipe and let me know what your favorite duo with these babies are.

 Air Fryer Maple Candied Bacon